thebugcatcher/thebugcatcher/README.md

     * Theoretical Physics
     * Cool, new or shiny software stuff ✨
     * Open-world video games 🎮

-- 📫 How to reach me:
-    * LinkedIn
-    * Email

 - ⚡ Fun facts:
     * Both my thumbs are hypermobile; allows me to play some weird chords on the 🎸